Pax Mongolica: Mongol expansion

 Pax Mongolica followed the wake of conquests by the Mongol Empire beginning with Genghis Khan in the early 13th century.
 In the process of conquering the various tribes in the region, Genghis Khan revolutionised the way Mongolian tribal society was structured.
 After each new victory, more and more people were incorporated under Genghis Khan's rule, thus diversifying the societal balance of the tribe.
 In 1203, Genghis Khan, in an effort to strengthen his army, ordered a reform that reorganised his army's structure while breaking down the traditional clan- and kindred-based divisions that had previously fragmented the society and military.
 He arranged his army into arbans (inter-ethnic groups of ten), and the members of an arban were commanded to be loyal to one another regardless of ethnic origin.
 Ten arbans made a zuun, or a company; ten zuuns made a myangan, or a battalion; and ten myangans formed a tumen, or an army of 10,000.
 This decimal system organisation of Genghis Khan's strong military would prove very effective in conquering, by persuasion or force, the many tribes of the central Asian steppe, but it would also strengthen Mongol society as a whole.
-By 1206 Genghis Khan's military expansion had unified the tribes of Mongolia, and in the same year he was elected and acclaimed as the leader of Mongolia.
+By 1206, Genghis Khan's military expansion had unified the tribes of Mongolia, and in the same year he was elected and acclaimed as the leader of Mongolia.

-Bronze cannon with inscription dated the 3rd year of the Zhiyuan era (1332).
-Yuan Dynasty (1206–1368).
+Bronze cannon with inscription dated the third year of the Zhiyuan era (1332).
+Yuan dynasty (1206–1368).
 Discovered at the Yunju Temple, Fangshan, Beijing, 1935.

 The new Mongol empire quickly moved to annex more territory.
 The first Mongol conquests were campaigns against the Western Xia.
-In 1209 the Mongols conquered the Western Xia.
-Between 1213 and 1214 the Mongols conquered the Jin Empire, and by 1214 the Mongols had captured most of the land north of the Yellow River.
-In 1221 Mongol generals Jebe and Subutai began their expedition around the Caspian Sea and into Kievan Rus'; Genghis Khan defeated Turkic Jalal al-Din Mangburni at the Battle of the Indus; the Khwarazmian Empire were defeated that same year.
-In 1235 the Mongols successfully invaded Korea.
-Two years later in 1237 Batu Khan and Subodei began their conquest of Rus'; they invaded Poland and Hungary in 1241.
-In 1252 the Mongols began their invasion of Song China; they would seize the capital of Hangzhou in 1276.
-In 1258 Hulegu Khan captured Baghdad.
+In 1209, the Mongols conquered the Western Xia.
+Between 1213 and 1214, the Mongols conquered the Jin Empire, and by 1214, the Mongols had captured most of the land north of the Yellow River.
+In 1221, Mongol generals Jebe and Subutai began their expedition around the Caspian Sea and into Kievan Rus'; Genghis Khan defeated Turkic Jalal al-Din Mangburni at the Battle of the Indus; the Khwarazmian Empire were defeated that same year.
+In 1235, the Mongols successfully invaded Korea.
+Two years later in 1237, Batu Khan and Subutai began their conquest of Rus'; they invaded Poland and Hungary in 1241.
+In 1252, the Mongols began their invasion of Song China; they would seize the capital of Hangzhou in 1276.
+In 1258, Hulegu Khan captured Baghdad.

 Each new victory gave the Mongols the chance to incorporate new people, especially foreign engineers and labourers, into their society.
 Each new conquest also acquired new trade routes and the opportunity to control taxation and tribute.
 Thus, through territorial expansion, the Mongol Nation not only became an empire, but also became more technologically and economically advanced.